Accelerating Data Generation for Nonlinear temporal PDEs via homologous perturbation in solution space: Method

 \section{Method}

+In this paper, we explore the nonlinear temporal PDEs, which can be expressed in the following form:

-In existing algorithms, we typically generate initial conditions and RHS of nonlinear temporal PDEs randomly, then feed them into traditional solvers for such PDEs to obtain the solution function \(u(\bm{x})\).
-However, taking the semi-implicit method as mentioned in \ref{Nonlinear temporal data generation} as an example, we have to iterate over thousands of time steps to ensure solution stability —this demands significant computational resources and time.
+In existing algorithms, we typically generate initial conditions $u_0$ and RHS of nonlinear temporal PDEs $f$ from a specific distribution, then feed them into traditional solvers for such PDEs to obtain the solution function \(u(\bm{x})\).
+However, taking the semi-implicit method as mentioned in \ref{Nonlinear temporal data generation} as an example, we have to iterate over thousands of time steps to ensure solution stability and precision---this demands significant computational resources and time.
 Yet in practice, datasets used to train neural operators typically only require the solution at a few to a dozen time steps.
 Thus, a natural question emerges: can we reduce the number of iterations to accelerate dataset generation?